Loving the BITE: Fresh Lemon Fuel Bars

 - ¼ tsp salt

 Place cashews and dates in food processor, process until finely chopped.
 Zest 2 lemons, juice 1 lemon.
-Add zest, juice, and salt to food processor.
+Add zest, juice, honey and salt to food processor.
 Process until smooth, but not quite a paste (this doesn’t need to be exact).
 Press into a greased bread loaf pan (if it’s sticky, you can use wax paper to press).
 Place in freezer 1 hour, or in refrigerator until firm.
 Cut into 12 equal bars or squares.
 Store in refrigerator – wrap in plastic wrap to take with you.

 Makes 12 bars.